 Teaching Writer Susanne Paola Antonetta: It is deeply meaningful to our students to know their work is being shared outside of their facilities.
 I always begin classes with new students by telling them we consider this outreach part of our project with Underground Writing.
 These broadsides will feel like a heartline to the world they can no longer see and interact with.
 And it changes them, they always tell me, to get the words down on paper.
 To find new ways of thinking about their situation and who they are.

 For me, the question of change comes down to what I wrote about above—my own experiences with loved ones who get caught in this system.
-It reminds me that questions of criminal justice are very complex and very biased.
+It reminds me that the questions of criminal justice are very complex and very biased.

 Have you read anything lately that has felt important to you?